Homelessness

 • They have no accommodation available in the UK or abroad

-• They have no legal right to occupy an accommodation
+• They have no legal right to occupy accommodation.

 • It is unreasonable to continue to occupy their accommodation

-• They are at risk of violence from any person
+• They are at risk of violence or domestic abuse

 • They are unable to secure entry to their accommodation